Town Deal Board Members

 Guy Beaumont, Sovereign Centros

-Guy has been a qualified surveyor for 14 years.
-He is a Director at Sovereign Centros, where he has been for 10 years, working in an Asset Management and Development Management capacity.
+Guy has over 20 years’ experience in property.
+He is an Executive Director at Sovereign Centros from CBRE, working in a property development and asset management capacity.
 He currently oversees major development projects.
 Guy has worked on The Telford Centre since Sovereign Centros were appointed to asset manage the Centre in 2012.

-After graduating in 2004, he worked at Sanderson Weatherall (valuation), DTZ (professional & development) and Montagu Evans Channel Islands (general practice).
+After graduating in 2004, he worked at Sanderson Weatherall, DTZ and Montagu Evans Channel Islands prior to joining Sovereign Centros.

 A photograph of Maria Machancoses